Reviewed by Aaron Horn, LMFT

-Gambling addiction often goes hand-in-hand with poor financial literacy and choices overall.
+Gambling addiction often goes hand-in-hand with poor financial literacy and choices.
 It’s not uncommon for someone suffering from a gambling addiction to take out loans to feed their addiction.
-If not loans, they could also sell or escrow possessions, assets, or whatever can be turned into liquidity quickly.
+If not loans, they might sell possessions, assets, or vehicles to turn them into money quickly.
 A fraction of individuals will also look towards crime to feed this habit.

 It may help to take into consideration what close friends and family members may have to say.
 That may be easier said than done because often pride is at stake.
-However, if several people that wish you well come up with a singular opinion, there could very well be a valid reason for it.
-If you are still reluctant, you could also reach out to a licensed counselor to get a removed perspective on everything.
+However, if several people come up with a similar opinion, there could very well be a valid reason for it.
+If you are still reluctant, you could also reach out to a licensed counselor to get a different perspective on everything.

 Gambling Addiction Diagnosis

 A diagnosis is the first step in stopping gambling.
 According to the DSM manual, the individual must have experienced at least four of the following nine in the past year.